williammalo/signshop/readme.md

-This is the READ ME file for ©1996-2013 SIGNSHOP HELPER 2013 3
+#This is the READ ME file for ©1996-2013 SIGNSHOP HELPER 2013
-Please be sure to read this documentation

      Copyright ©1996-2013 RFM Graphik-Link Corporation.
                Terrebonne (Quebec) CANADA
 	              All rights reserved.

 This agreement governs your use of the  SIGNSHOP HELPER © FILES.